-These articles are further backed up by Article 51A which details the fundamental duties of citizens, some of which are focused upon an Indian citizen's personal duty to preserve and promote Indian culture -
+These articles are further backed up by Article 51A, which details the fundamental duties of citizens, some of which are focused upon an Indian citizen's duty to preserve and promote Indian culture -

-- to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities; to renounce practices derogatory to the dignity of women. - to value and preserve the rich heritage of our composite culture. - to protect and improve the natural environment including forests, lakes, rivers and wildlife, and to have compassion for living creatures - to develop the scientific temper, humanism and the spirit of inquiry and reform.69
+- to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic, and regional or sectional diversities; to renounce practices derogatory to the dignity of women. - to value and preserve the rich heritage of our composite culture. - to protect and improve the natural environment, including forests, lakes, rivers, and wildlife, and to have compassion for living creatures - to develop the scientific temper, humanism, and the spirit of inquiry and reform43.

-The Constitution also ensures proper allocation of funds and resources towards the maintenance and promotion of cultural heritage in India.
+The Constitution also ensures the proper allocation of funds and resources toward the maintenance and promotion of cultural heritage in India.
 The Ministry of Culture (MoC) has sole discretion, subject to audit and other restrictions, to disburse funds in the following areas:

-Tangible Heritage Intangible Heritage Culture Knowledge Resource Heritage Archaeological Survey of India, National School of Drama National Archives of India National Museum Indira Gandhi National Centre for the Arts, Anthropological Survey of India National Gallery of Modern Art Sahitya Akademi, Lalit Kala Akademi and Sangeet Natak Akademi.
-Nehru Memorial Museum and Library National Research Laboratory for Conservation of Cultural Property Centre for Cultural Resources and Training Asiatic Society
+Tangible Heritage Intangible Heritage Culture Knowledge Resource Heritage Archaeological Survey of India, National School of Drama National Archives of India National Museum Indira Gandhi National Centre for the Arts, Anthropological Survey of India